ChristopherJoshy/MaestraMind/README.md

 1. Clone this repository
 2. Install dependencies with `npm install`
-3. Create a `.env` file in the root directory with your Firebase and Gemini API keys:
+3. Create a `env-config.js` file in the root directory with your Firebase and Gemini API keys:
    ```
    FIREBASE_API_KEY=your_firebase_api_key
    FIREBASE_AUTH_DOMAIN=your_project_id.firebaseapp.com